 Recipes to accompany articles are highly desirable, but they must be original and carefully tested.
 Likewise, all sources about information in the article should be cited, and if passages from published (including Web published) material are included, permission for use must be obtained and sources appropriately cited.

 We try to assign stories at least 4-6 weeks in advance, and we are frequently planning the next four issues at any one time.
+As a result, some stories are assigned a year in advance.
 However, there are times when story opportunities arise close to our editorial deadline and we’d like to include them, so if you want to be considered for assignments, please let us know.

 For Photographers and Illustrators

 Exceptional visuals are a major source of Edible Cleveland’s aesthetic appeal, so we are always interested in working with talented photographers and illustrators.
 The best way to connect with us is via an email to the editor, Jon Benedict email@example.com.
 Please include a link to a website where we can view examples of your work online, your standard rates and local travel availability, as well as any specific departments you think are best suited to your interests.